ajmeyghani/angular2-intro-book/output/ng2-intro.md

     bootstrap(AppComponent, [myServiceProvider, DepX, DepY]);
     ```

 - Defining object dependencies is simple.
-You can make a plain
-    JavaScript object available for injection using a string-based token
-    and the `@Inject` decorator:
+You can make a plain JavaScript object available for injection using a string-based token and the `@Inject` decorator:

-    ``` {.typescript}
+    ```typescript
     var myObj = {};

     bootstrap(AppComponent, [